EHRs qualify for a full review if they:

 Pros: User-friendly, ERA integration, Supports Co-op Practices, Secure Video Integration

-Standout Features: ERA integration, Support of Co-Op Practices
+Standout Features: ERA integration, Support of Co-Op Practices, Customized Appointment Reminders

-It’s a Good Choice For Practices That: Are Co-op practices and/or place signficant priority on ERA integration and secure messaging built into their EHR.
+It’s a Good Choice For Practices That: Are Solo or Co-op practices and/or place signficant priority on ERA integration as well as secure video and messaging built into their EHR.

 PSYBooks is one of the newest entrants to the EHR/Practice Management System market, focused on mental health providers.
 That said, they’ve actually been publicly available since July of 2014.
-They asked that I hold off on a review until they had some significant functionality in place.
 Having my first look in the summer of 2016, I was impressed at how much they’d been able to incorporate early on and they’ve continued to innovate since then.

-One of the most impressive aspects of PSYBooks is that it has come out of the gates with ERA functionality.
+One of the most impressive aspects of PSYBooks is that it came out of the gates with ERA functionality.
 Most applications have added that long after launching since it can be one of the more complex features to implement.
-PSYBooks has one of the cleanest, line item billing screens I’ve seen, making it easier to track what’s been paid and outstanding.
-This is particularly useful for a practice that takes insurance and needs to track co-pays, deductibles, and insurance payments.
+PSYBooks has one of the cleanest, line item billing screens I’ve seen, making it easy to track what’s been paid and what is outstanding.
+They also provide the ability to track authorizations.
 PSYBooks has some interesting touches as well, including the ability to add contacts to a “general contact list”.
 This is very useful for tracking referral sources and coordinating providers that are connected with multiple clients.
 Additionally, PsyBooks has a dedicated area for uploading practice documents, as well as a reminder/todo system.